jonbnewman/mobx-store-provider/README.md

 It takes a factory `FactoryFunction` as its input, which is a function where you instantiate and return a mobx-state-tree instance.

 The `storeIdentifier` tells _mobx-store-provider_ which store you a creating.
-If omitted, the default identifier is `null`.

 ```javascript
 import { createStore, useProvider } from "mobx-store-provider";